• Skip to main content

 Tips

-• So what to do?
-To fix thick cranberry sauce - add a splash of water, juice, red wine, and bourbon.
-Simmer just for a couple of minutes to thin it out.
-And after a couple of errors, you’ll get there!
+• Fixing thick sauce - To thin thick cranberry sauce, add a splash of water, juice, red wine, or bourbon.
+Simmer for a couple of minutes to adjust.
+Practice makes perfect!

-• Best enjoyed with pork tenderloin or meatballs in white sauce or gravy.
+• Best enjoyed with turkey, pork tenderloin or meatballs in white sauce or gravy.

 Serving Suggestions